sw00/sett.sh/content/posts/2018/07/dilletantism-craft-mastery.md

 never gain a deep understanding of topics, usually because I never needed to in order to be productive.
 There's always the next thing that demands my attention and "perfect is the enemy of good", after all.
 This isn't inherently a bad thing.
-In business, good enough is a immensely valuable principle to optimise for[^pareto].
-However, after spending most of my life wading through the marshlands of ambient knowledge I think it's time to strive for more rigour and deliberate grit.
+In business, good enough is an immensely valuable principle to optimise for[^pareto].
+However, after spending most of my life wading through the marshlands of ambient knowledge, I think it's time to strive for more rigour and deliberate grit.
 This dilettante must strive to be a polymath, but never a specialist -- specialisation is for insects (and doctors).